Linear-Scaling Selected Inversion based on Hierarchical Interpolative Factorization for Self Green's Function for

-In this paper, we propose a novel method for solving modified Poisson-Boltzmann (MPB) equations, particularly, a fast algorithm for obtaining the diagonal of the inverse matrix from the discretization of the DH equation.
-To show the basic idea, here we consider the following elliptic partial differential equation, \\ with an appropriate boundary condition, where $a(\bm{r})>0$, $b(\bm{r})$, and $f(\bm{r})$ are functions on $\boldsymbol{\Omega}$, and $d = 2$.
-Then Eq. \eqref{eq:elpde1} leads to a linear system after finite-difference discretization,
+In this paper, we propose a novel method for solving modified Poisson-Boltzmann (MPB) equations derived from the Gaussian variational field theory, particularly, a fast algorithm for obtaining the diagonal of the inverse matrix from the discretization of the DH equation.
+To show the basic idea, here we consider the following elliptic partial differential equation,